ket-q/qiskit_windows_installer/README.md

   irm "https://github.com/ket-q/qiskit_windows_installer/raw/refs/heads/main/qiskit_installer.ps1" | iex
   ```

+  If Windows does not permit execution of the installer script, you can use the following command that sets the Windows execution policy to ``Bypass'' prior
+  to running the installer (this setting is temporary and pertains only
-  Alternatively, to temporarily set the Windows execution policy for the installer script
+  to the on-off execution of the installer):
-  to ``Bypass'':
   ```powershell
   Set-ExecutionPolicy Bypass -Scope Process -Force; if($?) { irm "https://github.com/ket-q/qiskit_windows_installer/raw/refs/heads/main/qiskit_installer.ps1" | iex}
   ```